Written by: Tristan Dennis, Mint Sales Executive

 Welcome to the life of a CIO – a role which has evolved from a sole focus on technology to the disruption of the entire business eco-system.
-Technology is no longer separate from a business – existing within the dark, dingy basement of an organisation amid creaky servers and flashing lights – but ingrained into every single process, strategy and decision within an organisation.
+Technology is no longer separate from a business – existing within the dark, dingy basement of an organization amid creaky servers and flashing lights – but ingrained into every single process, strategy and decision within an organization.

 To ensure continuous disruption every one of those aspects should have people at its core, reflecting the need for CIO’s to drive innovation that places people at the center of every decision by seamlessly integrating technology with business strategy.

 While this might not seem as impossible as destroying six Horcruxes or running a two-minute mile, it certainly is no small feat.

 During my time partnering with Financial Services conglomerate’s and selling disruptive technology roadmaps, I have come to know many CIO’s; some who enabled amazing innovations across borders, others not so much.